-How To: Do Cardio written in text with image of a portly white woman about to fall off of a treadmill.
+How To: Do Cardio written in text with image of a happy man running on a treadmill.

 How To Do Cardio

-How To: Do Cardio written in text with image of a portly white woman about to fall off of a treadmill.
+How To: Do Cardio written in text with image of a happy man running on a treadmill.

 Cardio is shorthand for cardiovascular activity, and experts recommend that adults do at least 150 minutes of it per week at a moderate intensity level or 75 minutes per week at a vigorous intensity.